-Dilijan National Park is a bird watcher’s paradise and one of the best places to go for a hike.
+Dilijan National Park is a bird watcher’s paradise and one of the best day trips from Yerevan for travellers who want to go for a hike.
 Plus it’s home to some of Armenia’s largest animals like the Caucasian Brown Bear and the endangered Caucasian Lynx.

-It’s the perfect day trip for nature lovers or anyone looking for an excuse to escape the city for a few hours.
+It’s one of the top day trips from Yerevan for anyone looking for an excuse to escape the city for a few hours.